IVAs and Payment Protection Insurance (PPI)

 Can PPI compensation be claimed without my consent?

 No, but if your Insolvency Practitioner thinks you were mis-sold PPI they can ask that this is checked and have the compensation paid directly into the arrangement.

 Please bear in mind that if you don’t help with their requests for PPI compensation, this could potentially delay the completion of your IVA.

 What if my IVA has been completed?

-PPI compensation will still have to be paid into the arrangement even if it is completed – if the PPI is for a debt that was prior to your IVA starting.
+It is important to check your IVA proposal and terms and conditions.
+PPI compensation may have to be paid into your arrangement even if it is completed – if the PPI is for a debt that was prior to your IVA starting.